RU1NJURED

 Broken Ankle Injury Claims in England and Wales

-If the accident was not your fault, then you may be entitled to a broken ankle compensation claim.
-At RU1NJURED we truly understand what you are going through.
+If the accident was not your fault, then you can get compensated for your medical bills and lost wages through broken ankle compensation claims.
+At RU1NJURED, we truly understand what you are going through.
 Life gets harder when you are injured and cannot do the things you used to do.
-Our expert panel of Solicitors are here to help you claim your rightful broken ankle compensation.
+Our panel of specialist broken ankle injury solicitors are here to help you claim your rightful compensation.
+Hence, book a free case review with our panel experts today and discuss your case.

 Types of Broken Ankle Injuries

 Some ankle injuries heal quickly, others stick with you for life, causing pain, walking issues and messing with your routine.
-Knowing what kind of break you have really matters, especially if you are thinking about claiming broken ankle compensation.
+Knowing what kind of break you have really matters, especially if you are thinking about claiming compensation for a broken ankle.

 Here are a few common types: